by Nebula Haze

-Bend over the extra tall stems, give the shorter plants a good place with direct light, and otherwise let the plants do their thing throughout the flowering stage when you have this many crammed into such a small space.
-There’s always going to be unruly stems, especially in the back where you can’t reach!
+When you have this many crammed into such a small space, bend over the extra tall stems, give the shorter plants a good place with direct light and otherwise let the plants do their thing throughout the flowering stage.
+There’s always going to be unruly stems, especially in the back where you can’t reach.

 Ideas to Help Care for Plants in the Back

 - Force Runoff Water to Pool to the Front – Put all plants on a slightly inclined tray.
-This causes all the water runoff coming out of the bottom of your pots to come to the front of the tray so you can suck it up with a Wet Vac.
+For example, put a small piece of plastic under the runoff trays in the back.
+This causes all the water runoff coming out of the bottom of your pots to come to the front of the tray so you can suck it up with a wet vacuum.

-As you just saw, it doesn’t take long to completely fill a whole room!
+It doesn’t take long to completely fill a whole room.

 When growing many different marijuana plants, they will fill up the whole grow space quickly than just one or two plants

-Just 2 weeks later, the whole 4’x4′ (1.2m x 1.2m) space is quickly getting filled by plants (even though each individual plant is still relatively small)
+2 weeks later, the 4’x4′ (1.2m x 1.2m) space is quickly getting filled by plants even though each individual plant is still relatively small.

 The grower had to toss 4 plants that were males or hermies, but even with just 7 plants left, the entire bottom of the tent is soon covered from wall to wall.
 A few days after this picture, the grower put these plants in bigger containers and switched to a 12/12 light schedule to initiate the flowering stage.

-It’s important to stay aware of the fact that each plants can potentially double in size after the switch to the flowering stage, and certain strains may even triple in size!
-You need to leave enough room to care for your plants, as well as prevent them from growing into the ceiling!
+Stay aware of the fact that each plant can potentially double in size after the switch to the flowering stage, and certain strains may even triple in size.
+You need to leave enough room to care for your plants, as well as prevent them from growing into your grow light.

 This is often easier said than done.
 Sometimes you may realize too late that your space is overcrowded, or plants may stretch more than expected.
 If that happens, just try to bend down any stems that are growing into the light and otherwise try to hold out until harvest.

-Most plants about doubled in size after the switch to 12/12, but this one in the corner tripled!
-It’s a good thing the grow tent is 6.5 feet (2m) tall!
+Most plants about doubled in size after the switch to 12/12, but this one in the corner tripled.
+It’s a good thing the grow tent was 6.5 feet (2m) tall.

-Hopefully by now you have at least a rough idea about whether growing multiples cannabis strains together would be a good fit for you, and if so, the best way to go about it!
-Growing multiple strains can offer great rewards if you’re able to put the effort into it!
+Hopefully, by now, you have at least a rough idea about whether growing multiples cannabis strains together would be a good fit for you, and if so, the best way to go about it.
+Growing multiple strains can offer great rewards when you put the effort into it.